-Mapping a former landfill site using the Electromagnetic EM 31
+Mapping a former landfill using the Electromagnetic EM 31

-Our geophysical surveys are always carried out by highly qualified geophysicists, not technicians.
+Our geophysical surveys are always carried out by highly qualified geophysicists, not technicians using the most suitable geophysical methods.
 This allows problems to be solved on-site, by customising data acquisition to the highest levels of technical excellence.
 Following a comprehensive programme of data processing and interpretation by our team of experts; survey results are presented in an easy to understand engineering CAD format.

 Ground penetrating radar survey of a harbour wall

 Engineering geophysics surveys investigate the physical properties of the ground by the use of specialised equipment.
 The survey results provide information on subsurface ground conditions that would not be evident from the ground surface, for all types of practical engineering and environmental applications.
 Geophysical surveys are non-intrusive and non-invasive, and can help to avoid disruption that may be caused by extensive drilling, pitting and trenching.
-A geophysics investigation can cover large site areas rapidly to provide either reconnaissance data or a detailed investigation, and can optimise the targeting of any essential intrusive inspections.
+Large site areas can be covered rapidly by geophysical surveying to provide either reconnaissance data or a detailed investigation, and can optimise the targeting of any essential intrusive inspections.
 In environments where intrusive ground investigations are not possible, our geophysical surveys can still provide engineers with useful site information.